SDavisMedia/test-site-tools/readme.md

 ## Test Site Tools

-Just a simple plugin that makes it easier to manage test/demo sites.
+Just a simple plugin that makes it easier to manage development/demo sites.
+Don't take it too seriously.

 ### Features